eclipse-edc/Connector/docs/README.md

-The connector is a framework for sovereign, inter-organizational data exchange and contains the technology component that allows each organization involved in the exchange to define how digital processes, infrastructures, and data flows are structured, built, and managed to ensure adherence to corporate policies and data sovereignty regulations<sup>
+The connector is a framework for sovereign, inter-organizational data exchange and contains the technology component that allows each organization involved in the exchange to define how digital processes, infrastructures, and data flows are structured, built, and managed to ensure adherence to corporate policies and data sovereignty regulations
-1</sup>

 A connector is composed of 2 subsystems: